nadinespy/nadinespy.github.io/_posts/2023-07-01-collaborative-research-software-engineering.md

 **You can still benefit from this tutorial’s material by going through it yourself** – it is fully documented and includes explanations, code, exercises and solutions, and further resources in this [HackMD main document](https://hackmd.io/@nadinespy/rkteKiVDn) that will be used throughout the event.
 You may even reuse the material for your own purposes (read the licence at the end of this main document for that matter).

-This tutorial has been developed by me, [Nadine Spychala](https://nadinespy.github.io/about-me/), and will be instructed by both me and [Rousslan Dossa](https://dosssman.github.io/). 💥🚀
+This tutorial has been developed and organized by me, [Nadine Spychala](https://nadinespy.github.io/about-me/), and will be instructed by both me and [Rousslan Dossa](https://dosssman.github.io/). 💥🚀

 ## How is this tutorial motivated - why collaboration and best research software practices in the first place?